deanhiller/webpieces/README.md

 Codecov.io / jacoco has two bugs (so we are actually way higher than this number) documented at bottom of this page [![codecov](https://codecov.io/gh/deanhiller/webpieces/branch/master/graph/badge.svg)](https://codecov.io/gh/deanhiller/webpieces)

+#### A few key selling points
+* The server automatically puts backpressure on clients when needed preventing clients from writing to their sockets during extreme load so the server never falls over
+* The http1.1 and http2 clients can backpressure the server as well (and in the case of webpieces, it may result in backpressuring where that data is coming from which may have been the client)
+* look ma, no restarting the server in development mode with complete java refactoring
+* holy crap, my back button always works.
+Developers are not even allowed to break that behavior as they are forced to make the back button work...#win
+* Override ANY component in the platform server just by binding a subclass of the component(fully customizable server to the extreme unlike any server before it)
+* and sooooooo much more

 #### Steps to try the webserver

 1. Download the release(https://github.com/deanhiller/webpieces/releases), unzip